ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and the server is unwilling to process a request without explicit agreement to the new terms, then it MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:userActionRequired".
-This response MUST include a Link header with link relation "terms-of-service" and the latest terms-of-service URL.
+This response MUST include a Link header field with link relation "terms-of-service" and the latest terms-of-service URL.

 The problem document returned with the error MUST also include an "instance"